LLNL/libmsr/README.md

 The install script can take 2 arguments.
 The first must be the install directory.
 The second can tell the auto configuration tool to use the header files for a specific architecture.
 To do this simply put "-f[hexadecimal architecture number]".
-Currently supported architectures are Xeon v1-3 (Sandy Bridge, Ivy Bridge, and Haswell processors for servers).
+Currently supported architectures are Xeon v1-3 (Sandy Bridge, Ivy Bridge, and Haswell processors).
 The library technically supports all  processors from these architecture buts some features will be missing from client chips.
 Using the wrong header files is likely to cause problems.